CreateYourVPN Academy

 • Routes — what the user sees and how balancing works.

-• Inbounds — masquerading, torrents, split tunneling.
+• Inbounds — masquerading, blocking, split tunneling.

 • Multihop — server chains.